Barbara Rickles: Don Rickles Left His Wife Of Five Decades A Heartwarming Note Just Before His Death

 While Don Rickles continued working into his 80s and was one of the most recognizable comedians of the last 50 years, his wife was also in the spotlight quite a bit as well.
 Barbara Rickles was an actress herself, making a number of appearance including the 1971 movie This Is Your Life.
 Don Rickles actually met his future wife in his agent’s office.

-Together Don and Barbara Rickles raised two children, both of whom entered show business as well.
+Together, Don and Barbara Rickles raised two children, both of whom entered show business as well.
 Their daughter Mindy Rickles is an actress and son Larry Rickles an Emmy Award-winning producer.
 Don and Barbara have two grandchildren.

 [Featured Image by Riccardo Savi/Getty Images]